 Academic Mall, 10:00 am to 3:00 pm

-11:00 am to 3:00 pm: Environmental and Educational Displays and Exhibitors, Farmer's Market
+11:00 am to 3:00 PM: Environmental and Educational Displays and Exhibitors, academic mall

-1:00 pm: Sustain-a-Thon Relay Race, Staller Upper Level.
-Sponsored by the Office of Sustainability in partnership with Camus Residences.
+1:00 pm: Sustain-a-Thon Relay Race, Staller Steps.
+Sponsored by the Office of Sustainability in partnership with Campus Residences.

 2:00 pm: Rubber Duck Races

-3:00 pm: Drum Line and Color Guard Showcase, Staller Terraces
+3:00 pm: Drum Line and Color Guard Showcase, Staller Terrace

 Wang Theater Lobby, 6:30 pm

 Undergraduate and graduate student research in the sciences, social sciences and humanities as they relate to issue related to the environment, energy conservation, engineering and sustainability will be featured in a poster session preceding the Keynote Lecture.